Home > Installation Support Centre

 Services

-To help prepare your premises, this section outlines essential services and utilities, such as drainage, ducting, water, gas, electricity, and inlets along with key considerations for each.
+To help prepare your premises, this section outlines key considerations for essential services and utilities, such as drainage, ducting, water, gas, electricity, and inlets.

 What is included in JLA Total Care

-Installation of your JLA Total Care equipment is included in the deal when connecting to services provided within 1.5 meters of install location.
-JLA can in certain circumstances run services further, but costs normally fall out of the agreed Total Care deal and will need to be paid upfront, confirmation of this will be provided once a full scope has been carried out by our installation experts.
+Installation of your JLA Total Care equipment is included in your deal when connecting to services provided within 1.5 meters of the install location.
+In certain circumstances JLA can connect to services further than this, however these costs normally fall out of the agreed deal and will need to be paid upfront.

 Drainage